Brewers vs. Rockies Player Props Betting Odds

-Player prop bet odds for Rowdy Tellez, Charlie Blackmon and others are listed when the Milwaukee Brewers visit the Colorado Rockies at Coors Field on Wednesday at 8:40 PM ET.
+Rowdy Tellez and Charlie Blackmon are two of the top players with prop bets for the taking when the Milwaukee Brewers and the Colorado Rockies play at Coors Field on Thursday (at 3:10 PM ET).

 Bet on this matchup or its props with DraftKings!